The 32D 'Red Arrow' Veteran Association

 Men Lying Down: Pvt.
 Dominig Pifatta and Pvt.
 Lawrence.
 1st Row, L to R: Pvt.
 Lawrence Hansford, Pvt.
 Cody Horly, Pfc.
 Sydney E. Anderson, Pvt.
 Milford Jones, Corp.
 Lyle R. Froeschle, Corp.
 Leo W. Rubusch, Corp.
 Kenneth A. Drake, Sgt.
 Richard E. ‘Rich’ Randles, Pvt.
 Claude Jones, Pvt.
 Leonard Badaczewski.
 2nd Row, L to R: Pvt.
 Robert Nevins, Pvt.
 Chester Jones, Pvt.
 William Early, Pvt.
 Victor A. ‘Vic’ Jablonowski, Pvt.
 Clarence Jackson, Pfc.
 Bob Einim, Pfc.
 Orville Geise, Pvt.
 Leonard Hardin, Pvt.
 Ed Henderson, Pvt.
 John R. Mansfield.
 3rd Row, L to R: Pvt.
 Robert H. Ivy, Pvt.
 Edmund Henke, Pvt.
 Link P. ‘Pershing’ Hopper, Corp.
 Virgil M. Stang, Sgt.
 Donald L. 'Donny' Gunvalson (Gunvaldson or Gunnaldson) (platoon guide), Lt.
 Hopkins (platoon leader), SSgt.
 Allen K. Johnson (platoon sergeant), Sgt.
 Henry Aho, Sgt.
 Richard L. ‘Rich’ Becker.
 4th Row, L to R: Pfc.
 Carl Foss, Pvt.
 Aloysius Hieger (Alousos Heiger), Pvt.
 Roland (Ronald) P. Grossheim, Pvt.
 Clarence Henderson, Pvt.
 E. E. Jones, Pvt.
 Clifford J. Horn, Pvt.
 Clyde Gaskin, Pvt.
 Van W. Hill, Pvt.
 Ralph Hathoway, Pfc.
 Stanley Severson, Pfc.
 Marvin Market, Pvt.
 Harvey Hornbeck.
 5th Row, L to R: Pvt.
 Clyde Downing, Pvt.
 Albert Dunn, Pvt.
 Robert J. Soden, Pvt.
 Orville L. Harbison, Pfc.
 John L. Halvorson, Pvt.
 Ken M. Mahoney, Pfc.
 Herman Seiler.

-Photograph submitted by family of Tec.
-5 Sydney E. Anderson. [added 7 Jun.
+Photograph submitted by HSC Michael R. Anderson, USCG; grandson of Sydney E. Anderson. [added 7 Jun.
 ‘14]

 SGT Henry Aho was from Menomonie, WI.
 He was a PVT in Co.
 A, 128TH Inf., Wisconsin National Guard, at Menomonie, WI when 32D Div. mobilized on 15 Oct.
 '40.